 Your account billing date is set on the day you first buy something with your account.
 From that day on, that's the date we'll charge your payment option if there's any pending charges like a monthly subscription.

-Example: If you buy your first app in the Windows Store on July 25, then your account billing date is the 25th of the month.
-You’ll only be charged when there’s a renewing, pending, or past-due balance.
+Example: If you buy your first app in Microsoft Store on July 25, then your account billing date is the 25th of the month.
+You'll only be charged when there's a renewing, pending, or past-due balance.

 Example: Let's say your account billing date is like the example above, so it's on the 25th of the month.
 If you sign up for a monthly subscription on September 1, then it will renew on October 1, and will be charged to your payment option on your account billing date, October 25.

 If you have multiple subscriptions that renew between two account billing dates, those subscriptions would each get charged to your payment option(s) on the same date.

 Your subscription will be renewed and billed on the same day.

 To pay a past-due balance immediately, sign in to your Services & subscription page, select Pay now for the subscription, and follow the instructions.